chef/chef-web-docs/content/aws_marketplace.md

 3. Fill out the setup form and submit it.

-4. Follow the link and log into the Chef Automate webui.
+4. Follow the link and log into the Chef Automate.

 ## Configure the workstation